 In Power BI, you can change the color of data series, data points, and even the background of visualizations.
 You can also change how the x-axis and y-axis are presented, providing you with full control of how your dashboards and reports appear.

 To get started, select a Report from the My Workspace pane.
 Then from the top menu area, select Edit Report.

 When you’re editing a report and you have a visualization selected, the Visualizations pane appears which lets you add or change visualizations.
-Directly below the available visualizations are two icons: the Fields icon (a stack of bars) and the Format icon (a paintbrush).
+Directly below the available visualizations are three icons: the Fields icon (a stack of bars), the Format icon (a roller brush), and the Analytics icon (a magnifying glass).
 In the image below the Fields icon is selected, indicated by a yellow bar below the icon.